BernieSumption/EasyDB/README.md

 EasyDB is an application database for iOS and other Apple platforms designed for the best developer experience.
 Based on SQLite for performance and reliability, it provides:

 - A fully automatic, type-safe API that covers most common use cases
-- Safe access SQL for the less common use cases
+- SQL for the less common use cases, using a safe API that prevents injection bugs
-- Thread-safety: use the database concurrently from multiple threads/tasks
+- Thread-safety: safely use the database concurrently from multiple threads/tasks
 - Documented-oriented design philosophy: store arbitrary structured data in your records

 ## Introduction